pcmihnea/HA_WMR500/README.md

 - Using a Telnet client, such as [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html), connect to the server `192.168.10.1:50007`.
 - After sending the authentication string previously generated, the WMR500 responds with a ID and model name - take note of the first 36-chars value (GUUID, and also MQTT client ID), as it will be used in the next steps.
 - Send the string `CONFIRM` to finalize the WiFi setup.
-- To allow the WMR500 to connect to the local MQTT server, its MQTT client password needs to be obtained - as it's using the unsecured MQTT protocol, it can easily be sniffed out using [Wireshark's](https://www.wireshark.org) TShark [command line](https://www.wireshark.org/docs/man-pages/tshark.html) utility, when run on the replacement server defined in the [previous chapter](#user-content-1-define-the-cloud-services-replacements).
+- To allow the WMR500 to connect to the local MQTT server, its MQTT client password needs to be obtained - as it's using the unsecured MQTT protocol, it can easily be sniffed out using [Wireshark's](https://www.wireshark.org) TShark [command line](https://www.wireshark.org/docs/man-pages/tshark.html) utility, when run on the replacement server defined in [chapter 1](#user-content-1-define-the-cloud-services-replacements).
 - Install the tool using `sudo apt install tshark`, then run it via `sudo tshark -i eth0 -f "tcp port 1883" -Y 'mqtt.passwd' -V` to begin capturing all MQTT connect packets - modify the target network interface based on actual local server setup (for example `eth0` for wired network, or `wlan0` for wireless).
 - Trigger a full WiFi reconnection (cold-boot) by removing the batteries and USB power for at least 10 seconds, then replacing them.
 - After around a minute, the packet analysis of a MQTT connection attempt should be displayed in the console - take note of the `Client ID` (same as GUUID) and `Password` values on the last lines.
-Note - If no MQTT connect packets are received, check that the local MQTT broker is running and its authentication method is configured with a [password file or the `allow_anonymous` option](https://mosquitto.org/documentation/authentication-methods/) - use a desktop [MQTT client](http://mqtt-explorer.com/) to verify if connection with the set user/password credentials is possible.
+If no MQTT connect packets are received, check that the local MQTT broker is running and its authentication method is configured with a [password file or the `allow_anonymous` option](https://mosquitto.org/documentation/authentication-methods/) - use a desktop [MQTT client](http://mqtt-explorer.com/) to verify if connection with the set user/password credentials is actually possible.
 - Add the extracted authentication credentials to the MQTT broker's allowed users list.
-- Confirm the WMR500 is connected by running the command: `netstat -ntp | grep ESTABLISHED.*mosquitto` (only if using a Mosquitto MQTT broker).
-Note - If the command doesn't return any value, a restart of WMR500 and/or local server may be required.
+- Confirm the WMR500 is connected for eg. by running command `netstat -ntp | grep ESTABLISHED.*mosquitto` if using a Mosquitto MQTT broker.
+If the command doesn't return any value, a restart of WMR500 and/or local server may be required.
 - Once the WMR500 is successfully connected to both WiFi and a local MQTT server, commands can be issued by any MQTT client that publishes to the `enno/out/json/_GUUID_` topic, where `_GUUID_` is the 36-chars GUUID previously obtained.
 - The WMR500 reacts to commands by publishing its responses on the `enno/in/json` topic.

-- A number of non-volatile parameters can be set on the main unit, using the payload `{"command": "setSettings", "XX": "YY", "id": "DEBUG"}`, where `XX` is the parameter name, and `YY` the new value.
+A number of non-volatile parameters can be set on the main unit, using the payload `{"command": "setSettings", "XX": "YY", "id": "DEBUG"}`, where `XX` is the parameter name, and `YY` the new value.
 Known parameters are:
 	- `ca1`= temperature unit (integer): 0=°F, 1=°C.
 	- `ca2`= wind speed unit (integer): 0=m/s, 1=Knoten, 2=km/h, 3=mph.
 	- `ca3`= rainfall unit (integer): 0=mm, 1=inch.